shpml/fundamentals/07_chapter/05_lesson.md

 You have a folder in the cloud, your *remote repo*, which syncs with your computer.
 You can share this remote repo with others, grant them special permissions, and view different versions of your files.

-Below is what the GitHub interface looks like for a repo called `awesome-project`:
+Below is what the GitHub interface looks like for a repo called "awesome-project:"

 1) **Repo Name and Owner**: describe who owns the repository, what the name of the repo is, and whether the repo is public or private.